 Changing London for the better

-The Mayor wants London to be the ‘best big city in the world’.
+The Mayor wants London to be a ’city for all Londoners'.

 His work includes: